vladigleba/vladigleba.github.io/posts/basics/standards.md

 ## What does pleasing God bring?

-> If ye keep my commandments, ye shall abide in my love; even as I have kept my Father's commandments, and abide in his love.
+> If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.
 These things have I spoken unto you, *that my joy might remain in you, and that your joy might be full*.
 {% ct 'John 15:10-11' %}

 > The thief cometh not, but for to steal, and to kill, and to destroy: I am come that *they might have life, and that they might have it more abundantly*.